Need to talk? Call 1800 882 436.

 What causes constipation during pregnancy?

-An increase in the pregnancy hormone progesterone can cause your gut to work less efficiently and your food to move more slowly through your intestines.
-This is known as reduced gastric motility.
+The pregnancy hormone, progesterone, can cause your gut to work less efficiently and your food to move more slowly through your intestines, increasing your chance of constipation.

-If you take any of these during your pregnancy and are troubled by constipation, speak with your doctor about whether a change in the formulation of your medicine or supplement can help.
-Sometimes a simple change of brands or dose can reduce constipation.
-However, everyone is different and a formulation that causes constipation for one person might work well for another.
+If you take any of these during your pregnancy and are troubled by constipation, speak with your doctor.
+Sometimes a change in the brand or dose of your medicine or supplement can reduce your symptoms.

 Am I more likely to experience constipation if I had it before pregnancy?